Integrate Custom Models

 ```

-Unlike [predefined models](/en/develop-plugin/features-and-specs/plugin-types/model-schema), no YAML is defining which parameters a model supports.
-You must generate a parameter schema dynamically.
+Unlike [predefined models](/en/develop-plugin/features-and-specs/plugin-types/model-schema), no YAML file defines which parameters a model supports, so you must generate the parameter schema dynamically.

 For example, Xinference supports `max_tokens`, `temperature`, and `top_p`.
-Some other providers (e.g., `OpenLLM`) may support parameters like `top_k` only for certain models.
-This means you need to adapt your schema to each model’s capabilities:
+Other providers (e.g., `OpenLLM`) may support parameters like `top_k` only for certain models, so the schema must adapt to each model's capabilities:

 ```python theme={null}